 The causes of infantile hypertrophic pyloric stenosis are multifactorial.

 - Exposure to antibiotics.
-A cohort study found that treatment of young infants with macrolide antibiotics was strongly associated with infantile hypertrophic pyloric stenosis (IHPS).
+A cohort study found that the treatment of young infants with macrolide antibiotics was strongly associated with infantile hypertrophic pyloric stenosis (IHPS).

 - Genetic factors.
 A nationwide study of nearly 2 million Danish children born between 1977 and 2008 shows strong evidence for familial aggregation and heritability of pyloric stenosis.